School Name

 • Narrow the attainment gaps between disadvantaged pupils and their non-disadvantaged counterparts both within school and nationally

-• Ensure all pupils are able to read fluently and with good understanding to enable them to access the breadth of the curriculum
+• Ensure all pupils can read fluently and with good understanding to enable them to access the breadth of the curriculum

 • Develop confidence in their ability to communicate effectively in a wide range of contexts